sveltejs/kit/documentation/docs/09-building.md

 - `--port $PORT` — Set the port that the application runs on.
 Defaults to port 3000.
 - `--open` — Opens a browser tab on launch (defaults to false)

-### svelte-kit adapt
+### svelte-kit build

-This command packages your build output into a platform-specific format.
+This command packages up your application into a platform-specifc format in the `.svelte/build` directory.
 The command will use the adapter defined in your `svelte.config.cjs` file.
 For example, you can use `@sveltejs/adapter-static` to "export" your site, or `@sveltejs/adapter-vercel` to deploy to Vercel as a serverless app.

 ```js
 // svelte.config.cjs